pinglu85/algoExpert/two-number-sum.md

 ### Understanding the problem

-Given an array of distinct integers and an integer `targetSum`, I need to implement a function that find out any two numbers in the array that add up to the `targetSum`.
-If this two numbers do not exist, return an empty array.
+Given an array of integers, no number in this array is repeated, and an integer `targetSum`, I need to implement a function that find whether there's a pair of numbers in the array that adds up to the `targetSum`.
+If such pair does not exist, return an empty array.

 ### Approach